jeremy-smith-11/DocSum_QA/README.md

 ## Technologies

 - **Streamlit**: Framework for building the web application.
-- **Hugging Face Transformers**: For text summarization and question-answering models.
+- **Ollama / Llama3**: For text summarization and question-answering models.
 - **PyPDF2**: For extracting text from PDF files.
 - **Python**: Programming language used for development.